jesus-gutierrezmatarrita/parking-project/README.md

 # parking-project
-This is a project written to comply with complex business logics based on parking activities
+This is a project written to comply with complex business logic and accomplish parking activities